Cook with intention.

 Chef Smith-Chapman began her career in restaurants and catering, including at Chef Joachim Splichal's Patina.
 She then moved to the culinary education world for 18 years at Le Cordon Bleu College of Culinary Arts, eventually rising to the team lead/department chair role.
-When ICE Los Angeles began the Health-Supportive Culinary Arts program, Chef Smith-Chapman's passion for healthy, plant-forward cooking found a home.
+When ICE Los Angeles began the Plant-Based Culinary Arts program, Chef Smith-Chapman's passion for healthy, plant-forward cooking found a home.
 She is now the lead Chef-Instructor for both the Pastry & Baking Arts and Health Supportive Culinary Arts programs.

 Chef Smith-Chapman loves special events and giving back to her community, often demonstrating leadership on many projects such as Betty White's 90th birthday cake at the L.A.
 Zoo, the Pasadena Centennial birthday cake and the Pasadena Playhouse 100th anniversary cake.

 She has also worked as a food stylist on a number of TV shows, such as "Westworld" (HBO), "NCIS" (CBS), "Lastship," "One Day She'll Darken" and many others.

 - Le Cordon Bleu College of Culinary Arts, 1999-2017

 - Epicurean Life Catering, 1996-1998

 - Private chef and consultant, 1998 to present

 Specialities/Areas of Interest

 - Sugar sculpting

 - Baking and Pastry Arts